Proposal for creating spatial superposition of a large mass in a RF trap: Platform: co-trapping setup

-The dual RF trap setup as described in sec.~\ref{sec:setup} has been realised experimentally in ref.~\cite{bykov2024nanoparticle}, which was the inspiration for this work.
+The dual RF trap setup as described has been realised experimentally in ref.~\cite{bykov2024nanoparticle}, which was the inspiration for this work.
 Specifically, they demonstrated the the confinement of a silica nanoparticle and an atomic calcium ion in the same dual frequency trap, where trapping of the nanoparticle is dominated by the slow field and the stable trapping of the ion imposes constraints on the fast and slow fields.
-Here, the slow and fast frequencies are $\Omega_s = 7\,\si{\kilo\hertz}$, $\Omega_f = 17.5\,\si{\mega\hertz}$, respectively.

-After loading the nanoparticle under an ultra-high vacuum, the nanoparticle is cooled via feedback cooling and the stiffness of the slow trap can be improved by reducing the slow voltage $V_s$ while increasing the number of charges on the nanoparticle (in order for the trapping stability conditions to be satisfied).
-This process saturates at $Q\np = 800e$ and amplitude $V_s = 80\,\si{\volt}$ at which point the nanoparticle is moved away from the trap centre where the ion is then loaded.
-The fast voltage is set to $V_f = 1250~\si{\volt}$ and the ion is trapped and cooled at the trap centre.
-Furthermore, the trapping geometry given in fig.~\ref{fig:Paul-trap} has $r_0 = 0.9\,\si{\milli\metre}$, $z_0 = 3.4\,\si{\milli\metre}$.
-Imperfections in the RF electrodes are accounted for by scaling with $\kappa_\text{RF} = 0.93$.
+Although the trapping is initially done in the $xy$-plane, by adjusting the voltages on the off-set and end-cap electrodes, the alignment of the co-trapped pair can be rotated to have separation solely in the $z$-direction, with the ion at the origin.
+The excess micro-motion~\cite{berkeland1998minimization} and sensitivity to voltage noise is better for this latter configuration~\cite{bykov2024nanoparticle} since the end-caps have a DC voltage.
+It is therefore assumed to be the setup for this work.
+This configuration also eliminates the interaction in the radial plane, since there is no (or negligible) separation in the radial direction.